Probabilistic representation of weak solutions to a parabolic boundary value problem on a non-smooth domain: Introduction

 The paper is organized as follows.
 In Section 2, we provide a necessary setting and assumptions: they are concerned with the considered domain and the parabolic boundary value problem.
 The main result (Theorem \ref{main_result} and Corollary \ref{main_result_cor}) is stated with proof in Section 3 after describing the coupled martingale problem for the oblique reflecting diffusion process.
 In Section 4, as a simple application of the main result, we show the continuity of a functional whose argument is a domain belonging to an admissible class.
-In Appendix, we provide several technical details for the proof of the main result: the boundedness and regularity of weak solutions; no attainability of the process to closed null sets of the boundary; the continuity of the entrance time to the Dirichlet part; the estimate for the distribution of the entrance time; a variant of the mapping theorem in weak convergence of probability measures.
+In Appendix A, we provide several technical details of the proof for the main result: the boundedness and regularity of weak solutions; no attainability of the process to closed null sets of the boundary; the continuity property of the entrance time to the Dirichlet part; the estimate for the distribution of the entrance time; a variant of the mapping theorem in weak convergence of probability measures.
+Finally, in Appendix B, based on a Bayesian framework, we give a brief exposition on the shape identification inverse problem mentioned in Section 4.